Charley Taylor: Professional career

-Taylor was selected by the Washington Redskins as the third overall pick of the 1964 NFL Draft.
+Taylor was selected by the Washington Redskins as the third overall pick of the 1964 NFL draft.
 He was also selected in the AFL draft, taken ninth by the Houston Oilers.
 Taylor signed with Washington and won the UPI rookie of the year award as a running back, and became the first NFL rookie in 20 years to finish in the top 10 in the league in both rushing (sixth with 755 yards) and receiving (eighth, 53 receptions for 814 yards).
 The 53 catches were a then-record for running backs.

 Although known as a successful running back, Taylor was switched to wide receiver in 1966 and led the NFL in receiving in both 1966 and 1967.
 He played that position for the rest of his career and had a record-tying seven seasons with 50 or more receptions.
 In 1972, he scored two touchdowns in Washington's win over the Dallas Cowboys in the National Football Conference Championship Game, advancing them to their first Super Bowl.
 They lost in Super Bowl VII to the undefeated Miami Dolphins.
 In the season finale in 1975, Taylor passed Don Maynard and became the NFL's all-time receptions leader with his 634th career catch on December 21 against the Philadelphia Eagles.
 Following Maynard's retirement in 1973, Taylor was the league's active leader in receiving yards for four seasons.
 He began 1974 with 7,470 yards, then 11th all-time, and climbed up to 4th.

 Taylor retired following the 1977 season as the NFL's all-time leading receiver with 649 receptions, for 9,110 yards and 79 touchdowns.
 His career receptions record stood until 1984, when he was passed by Charlie Joiner.
+As of the NFL 2024 season Taylor's 79 receiving touchdowns was still the franchise record.
 With 1,488 yards rushing and some kick return yardage, Taylor totaled 10,803 combined net yards.
 Along with his 11 touchdowns rushing, Taylor scored 540 points in his career.
 He was named first- or second-team All-Pro six times and was selected to eight Pro Bowls.

 Taylor was named to the NFL 1960s All-Decade Team.
 He was inducted into the Pro Football Hall of Fame in 1984, and was selected as one of the 70 Greatest Redskins of all time.
 In 1999, he was ranked number 85 on The Sporting News' list of its 100 greatest football players.